velozimen/Hsr-AutoSimUni/README.md

 ## Upgrade All Blessings
 When at the upgrade screen just press ctrl + w to start it.

-In the last rows **hold** ctrl + e.

-To stop **hold** ctrl + q.
 ### Setup
 Change the starting variables to the places where it corresponds to:

 Run the Script in util "findmouse.py" to find the positions **ctrl + c** to exit

 ## Reroll Helper
 At the start menu press ctrl + r.

-When the curio select screen shows up take control until you defeated the enemy closest to the beacon.
+When the curio select screen shows up take control until you defeated the enemy closest to the beacon it should restart once the blessing menu pops up.

-After that press ctrl + c to continue the loop.

 # Planned Features

-Adding some visual verifications in Upgrade All Blessing to make it so the user doesnt have to specify its in the last 2 rows.
-Making it so it auto detects where the buttons positions
+Making it so it auto detects where the buttons positions UI interface
+Actual Release